 Body scans are a type of meditation that feature a slow, focused attention to different parts of the body.
 Once you’re lying comfortably in bed, try these steps for a relaxing body scan:

-1. Start by taking a few deep breaths, perhaps trying diaphragmatic or 4-7-8 breathing, to get your body into a relaxed state.
+1. Start by taking a few deep breaths to get your body into a relaxed state.

 2. Bring your attention to your feet, noticing any sensations in your toes and if you’re holding any tension in this part of the body.

-3. If you notice discomfort here, acknowledge it and try to let go of any thoughts of stories you have.
+3. Acknowledge any discomfort and try to let go of it.
 Visualize the tension leaving the body through the breath.

-4. When you’re ready, move your focus to your calf muscles, repeating the process of noticing sensations, letting go of thoughts or stories, and visualizing the tension leaving through your breath.
+4. When you’re ready, move your focus to your calf muscles, repeating the process of noticing sensations, and visualizing the tension leaving through your breath.

 5. Methodically move your attention to each part of your body, one-by one, moving from your feet to your forehead until you’ve scanned your entire body.